Ocean Vuong: Education

 Vuong attended Glastonbury High School in Glastonbury, Connecticut, a school known for academic excellence.
-"I didn’t know how to make use of it," Vuong has stated, noting that his grade point average at one point was 1.7.
+"I didn't know how to make use of it," Vuong has stated, noting that his grade point average at one point was 1.7.

-While in high school, he told fellow Glastonbury graduate Kat Chow he "understood he had to leave Connecticut."
-After spending some time at Manchester Community College, Vuong headed to Pace University in New York to study marketing.
-His time there lasted only a few weeks before he understood it "wasn’t for him."
+While in high school, Vuong told fellow Glastonbury graduate Kat Chow, he "understood he had to leave Connecticut."
+After spending some time studying at Manchester Community College, he transferred to Pace University in New York City to study marketing.
+His time there lasted only a few weeks before he realized it "wasn't for him."

-He then enrolled at Brooklyn College of the City University of New York, where he studied 19th-century English literature under poet and novelist Ben Lerner, and received his B.A. in English.
-He received his M.F.A. in poetry from New York University.
+Vuong then enrolled at Brooklyn College of the City University of New York, where he studied 19th-century English literature under poet and novelist Ben Lerner, and earned his B.A. in English.
+While at Brooklyn College, Vuong received an Academy of American Poets College Prize.
+Vuong went on to earn an M.F.A. in poetry from New York University.